yamadashy/github-deepwiki/README.md

 ## 🔒 Privacy Policy

-GitHub DeepWiki does not collect any data.
+GitHub DeepWiki Button does not collect any data.

-In the future, GitHub DeepWiki may add the ability to save user settings on your device, but that data will not be sent to the server.
+In the future, GitHub DeepWiki Button may add the ability to save user settings on your device, but that data will not be sent to the server.

-In addition, the GitHub DeepWiki management account will not be transferred to a third party.
+In addition, the GitHub DeepWiki Button management account will not be transferred to a third party.

 If you have any questions or inquiries regarding the privacy policy, please contact koukun0120@gmail.com.

-Revised: April 26, 2025
+Revised: April 29, 2025

 ## 💻 Development